micro-ROS/micro-ROS.github.io/_docs/tutorials/demos/edgeimpulse_demo/index.md

-By running neural networks on MCUs and publishing their inferences using micro-ROS it becomes straightforward to experiment with a "distributed" approach to AI in robotics, where the central computer is concerned only with the results of the neural networks and not with sensor data ingest nor calculation.
+By running neural networks on MCUs and publishing their inferences using micro-ROS, it becomes straightforward to experiment with a "distributed" approach to AI in robotics, where the central computer is concerned only with the results of the neural networks and not with sensor data ingest nor calculation.

 ![Traditional vs distributed approach](traditional_vs_distributed.png)